ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-uninstall-language-packs-2019.md

 ## Installing language packs on the SharePoint servers
 <a name="section4"> </a>

 Language packs are available as individual downloads (one download for each supported language).
-If you have a server farm environment and you are installing language packs to support multiple languages, you must install the language packs on each SharePoint server.
+If you have a server farm environment and you're installing language packs to support multiple languages, you must install the language packs on each SharePoint server.

 > [!IMPORTANT]
 > The language pack is installed in its native language.
 The procedure that follows is for the English language pack.